• Skip to primary navigation

 How long will roasted acorn squash keep?

-Can I roast my acorn squash slices ahead of time?
+Can I roast ahead of time?

-You can roast acorn squash slices ahead of time but I prefer to roast right before serving and then use the leftovers in salads and lunch the next day.
+You can roast squash slices ahead of time but I prefer to roast right before serving and then use the leftovers in salads and lunch the next day.

 What to serve with Roasted acorn squash slices?